Betterment/journaled/README.md

 As such, **we always recommend upgrading only one major version at a time.**

+### Upgrading from 4.1.0

+Versions of Journaled prior to 5.0 would enqueue events one at a time, but 5.0 introduces a new transaction-aware feature that will bundle up all events emitted within a transaction and insert them in a single job directly before the SQL `COMMIT` statement.

 ### Upgrading from 3.1.0

 Versions of Journaled prior to 4.0 relied directly on environment variables for stream names, but now stream names are configured directly.